JohnS-RIT/pickyourpoison/README.md

 # pickyourpoison
-API for creating coffee orders
+An API for creating your favorite coffee orders